WEIGHT: FLY, INNER, POLES, 4 PEGS, ALL GUY ROPES

-# FAST AND LIGHT MODE REQUIRES FLY, POLES, 3D FOOTPRINT AND TWO PEGS.
+# FAST AND LIGHT: FLY, POLES, TUB FOOTPRINT AND FOUR PEGS

 Finished with silicone and polyurethane coatings and fully seam sealed in the factory.

-30D: made from a slightly heavier and more durable 30-denier polyester.
-These gorgeous orange numbers are not only easier to spot, they have higher UV resistance, making them better suited to four-season use.
+30D: made from a slightly heavier and more durable 30-denier polyester. with at 1500mm Sil/PU waterhead, these gorgeous orange numbers are not only easier to spot, they have higher UV resistance, making them better suited to four-season use.

 There are also two inner options for most tents.